• Skip to primary navigation

 Elderberry bushes grow easily in most backyard gardens and wild in many areas in the U.S. The bushes produce a profusion of berries every year.
 While elderberry bushes can take up a substantial amount of space, the benefits they provide make them well worth it.

 Learning to use elderberries and other wellness herbs is something everyone can do.
 Perhaps this is your year to plant some of your own!
 Even if you decide to purchase your elderberries, you can certainly learn to use them in your home with confidence.
-The Herbal Academy also has online courses that might interest you.
-I’ll let you check those out below:
+The Herbal Academy also has a basic herbalist course that they offer for free, if you’d like to get started.

 Elderberry Articles